glowieframework/deploy/README.md

 ## Notifications

 Glowie Deploy also supports sending notifications to some services.
-You can use this feature to inform the tasks progresses or errors on your favorite applications.
+You can use this feature to report task progress or errors to your favorite applications.

 ### Discord